davidmonteiro03/website/README.md

 ## Development status
 <p>This project is actively being developed.
 We are currently working on improving performance and adding new features to enhance user experience.
-Feel free to check out our recent commits and join the discussion in the issues section!
+Feel free to check out our recent commits and join the discussion in the issues section!</p>

 ## Download this repository
 <p>Run <code>git clone https://github.com/davidmonteiro03/website.git</code> in your terminal</p>